turnage/graw/readme.md

 * Replies to the bot's comments.
 * Mentions of the bot's username.

-Handling all of these events is as as simple as implementing a method to receive them!
+Processing all of these events is as as simple as implementing a method to receive them!

 graw also provides two lower level packages for developers to tackle other interactions with Reddit like one-shot scripts and bot actions.
+See subdirectories in the godoc.

 ### API Promise